MicrosoftDocs/azure-databases-docs/articles/cosmos-db/data-explorer.md

 - An existing Azure Cosmos DB account.
   - If you don't have an Azure subscription, [Try Azure Cosmos DB free](https://cosmos.azure.com/try/).

-## Access the Explorer directly using your Azure subscription
+## Access the Data Explorer directly using your Azure subscription

-You can use access the Explorer directly and use your existing credentials to quickly get started with the tool.
+You can use access the Data Explorer directly and use your existing credentials to quickly get started with the tool.

 1. Navigate to <https://cosmos.azure.com>.